 On May 7, 2008, the Company's Stock Option Committee decided to revisit the Company's Stock Option Plan, the implementation of the same to remain suspended until a review of the Plan is completed.
-The Committee also decided to implement the Company's Stock Grant for its executives which resulted to the issuance of 4.7 million shares in 2008.
+The Committee also decided to implement the Company's Stock Grant for its executives which resulted to the issuance of 0.3 million and 4.7 million shares in the first semesters ended June 30, 2009 and June 30, 2008.